Learning Abroad Center

 Earn 3 UofM Credits for the course: SOC 4190

 During our time in Rwanda, we will visit sites of memory, allowing us to understand how Rwandans tell their own difficult history.
-We will also meet with survivors and those who participated in the genocide.
+We will also meet with a Gacaca judge and multiple survivors and rescuers.
 These personalized conversations will help us to understand how and why the genocide unfolded in Rwanda, how Rwandans make sense of what happened, and how they practice reconciliation.

 Program Leader